 8. Unlock the Intrinsic Motivation of Knowledge Workers

-According to this principle, all the knowledge workers should be continuously encouraged and motivated to perform better.
+According to this principle, all knowledge workers should be continuously encouraged and motivated to perform better.
 This can be done by understanding that money or incentives are not sole employee motivators; instead, the leaders need to motivate by giving purpose and minimal possible constraints while respecting the opinions of everyone across the teams.

 9. Decentralize Decision-making